 Relax with your friends as the sun sets, enjoy a picnic dinner, and listen to beautiful music through a state-of-the-art sound system while you watch the action on a 14×25 foot LED screen.
 The lawn experience accommodates all listening styles: serious aficionados tend to sit up front, picnickers congregate everywhere, and families with active children and dogs have room to play in the back.

 Feel free to come early and reserve the perfect spot with a blanket (no tarps, please—not good for the grass).
 Or arrive just in time and make new friends as you squeeze into an empty spot.

-- If your dog is has plenty of energy, please consider sitting along the perimeter of the lawn to ensure everyone has a good experience.
+If your dog has plenty of energy, please consider sitting along the perimeter of the lawn to ensure everyone has a good experience.

-- Help us keep the lawn green — please recycle and throw away your trash, and save or return your program book.
+Help keep the lawngreen—please recycle and throw away your trash and save or return your program book.

 All musicians and guest artists will work with students throughout the week.